CarMax Inc. (KMX) Review – Making Smarter Decisions

 Sponsored

-The stock witnessed a 8.46% loss in the last 1 month and extending the period to 3 months gives it a 36.30%, and is -1.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.52% over the week and 2.92% over the month.
+The stock witnessed a 16.40% loss in the last 1 month and extending the period to 3 months gives it a 44.79%, and is 7.75% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.91% over the week and 3.17% over the month.

 CarMax Inc. (KMX) Analyst Forecasts